First-Jump courses are taught on Friday nights starting at 6pm

 The last part of the first jump course is method specific; meaning your first jump type (A.F.F., I.A.D., or Tandem) will determine the requirements for the last section.
 Examples include: goals, hand signals, exit procedures, and expectations for your jump method.

 Before arriving at the course you should create your account on skydivelittlewashington.com; it will give you access to learning materials, quizzes, links to your jump videos, and more.
 Fill out the student jump waiver.
-Following that, get a copy of the USPA SIM .
-You can either purchase, print, download a PDF, or use the online version.
-We recommend the online interactive version since it is always kept current.
+Following that, get a copy of the USPA SIM , a link to the PDF is located on you SLW account home screen.
+You can either purchase, print, or download a PDF.
 Which ever method you choose, read "The First-Jump Course Outline" Section 4.I (pp. 25-32).
 These parts of the manual contain valuable information concerning the stuff you need to know for the first-jump course.

-Take the first jump course quiz to see if you have the knowledge
+Take the quiz to see if you have the knowledge

 Please arrive promptly for your appointment.
 There is paperwork to complete, decisions to be made, and others to consider before the class.
 If you arrive early you can get this out of the way, watch a few videos, and chat with everyone before your class.

-Ground Courses are only taught on Friday nights starting at 6pm
+Ground Courses are only taught on Friday nights starting at 5:00 pm and Saturday mornings at 8:00 am.